-- 1 Complete the Prerequisites for Creating a Windows PE Emergency Recovery Disk. - 2 In the C:\winpe folder, right-click the makepe.bat file, and select Run as administrator. - 3 When the Command Prompt opens, press Enter to keep the default setting or type the other option number to choose a different platform, and press Enter. - 4 Press Enter for the next three commands or until the Media type option displays. - 5 The Media type defaults to option 1, ISO.
-Type 2 for the USB Flash Drive, and press Enter. - 6 When the default USB drive letter appears, press Enter if your USB drive is F, or type the letter that matches your USB drive, and press Enter. - 7 When presented with the option to copy the selected architecture to directory, type Yes, and press Enter. - 8 When the MakeWinPEMedia and Format warning display, type Y to proceed with the formatting of the USB drive.
+- 1 Complete the Prerequisites for Creating a Windows PE Emergency Recovery Disk. - 2 Insert a data free USB drive into the device.
+If any data is on the USB drive, it will be wiped. - 3 In the C:\winpe folder, right-click the applicable makepe.bat file for the OS version you need the ERD for and select Run as administrator - Windows 7: makepe.bat - Windows 8-8.1: makepe_win8.bat - ◆ Windows 10: makepe win10.bat - 4 When the Command Prompt opens, press Enter to keep the default setting or type the other option number to choose a different platform, and press Enter. - 5 Press Enter for the next three commands or until the Media type option displays. - 6 The Media type defaults to option 1, ISO.
+Type 2 for the USB Flash Drive, and press Enter. - 7 When the default USB drive letter appears, press Enter or type the letter that matches your USB drive, and press Enter. - 8 Type yes when the notification "all data will be lost" on the drive appears. - 9 When presented with the option to copy the selected architecture to directory, type Yes, and press Enter. - 10 When the MakeWinPEMedia warning appears, type Y to proceed with the formatting of the USB drive.